tfgg/yournextmep/_candidates/eu2014/engdem/kevin-riddiough.md

 person: kevin-riddiough
 region: north-east
 party: engdem
-title: North East - English Democrats - Kevin Riddiough
+title: Kevin Riddiough is running for MEP in North East for the English Democrats
 incumbent: false
 ---